Verax Attestation Registry

 • Owner of address 0x1facedf00dba11… attended event 0xf00dba11…

-Attestations can be linked together to form complex graphs of attestations.
+Attestations can be together to form complex graphs of attestations.
 Anyone can create a link between attestations, and attestations themselves can have attestations.
 This allows for deriving complex reputation scores, which grow more factual the more data in the registry, resulting in a hyper-scale signal-to-noise ratio.

 Attestation Metadata